About the Book

 In this interview with Sharon Boston, Dr. Richard Colgan, a family medicine specialist at the University of Maryland Medical Center, shares what he's learned about medical history and how these lessons apply to the doctor-patient relationship.
 He delved into the topic while doing research for a book, "Advice to the Healer: On The Art of Caring," in which he explores medical practices from the days of Hippocrates which are still in use today.

 In this podcast, Dr. Colgan also talks about the increased use of technology in medicine, the concept of humanism in medicine and "the art of healing."
-Dr. Colgan is also an associate professor of family and community medicine at the University of Maryland School of Medicine.
+Dr. Colgan is also a professor of family and community medicine at the University of Maryland School of Medicine.

 Listen to the podcast here or click on the link below to the University of Maryland medical Center website